Details of arrangements on RMT strike days are on our news page

 - customer information at unstaffed stations – mobile phone reception is poor at many stations leaving passengers not knowing if trains are late or cancelled – some screens have now being installed but not so far at all stations

-- more trains stopping at Braystones and Nethertown – although request stops, only four trains a day will stop on weekdays despite these villages losing their bus service
+- more trains stopping at Braystones and Nethertown – although request stops, only three-seven trains a day stop despite these villages losing their bus service

 - better and newer trains – we mostly have either Sprinter diesel trains or now even older and slower locomotive hauled carriages (though these are comfortable and with a good view despite access being a problem) – we are promised all refurbished diesel units by December 2019